latenitefilms/Metaburner/docs/buy.md

 !!!success Download Now!
 You can download Metaburner via FxFactory [here](https://fxfactory.com/install/metaburner).
 !!!

-We hope to finish public beta testing by the end of January 2024.

 Got ideas or questions?
 Post them on our [Discussions page](https://github.com/latenitefilms/metaburner/discussions)!